SplatTab/rayeditor/CONVENTIONS.md

 include\ -> Contains all the headers for the project.

 data\ -> Contains all the data for the compiled application.
-Ex: General Icons(resources/icons), App Logo(resources/logo)
+Ex: General Icons(resources/icons), App Logo(resources/logo), Templates(templates), Helper Files(include/, libs/), etc.

+example\ -> Example working project.